Configure NetScaler CPX

-Configuring a NetScaler CPX Instance by Using the Command Line Interface
+Configure a NetScaler CPX instance by using the Command Line Interface (CLI)

 Access the Docker host and log on to the SSH prompt of the instance as shown in the following figure.
 The default administrator credentials to log on to a NetScaler CPX instance are root/linux.